-As part of the Division of Biostatistics and Epidemiology, we prepare students to unravel complex health issues by integrating traditional basic knowledge of biostatistics with innovative research in the biological sciences, along with the core areas of public health and the related health science disciplines.
+As part of the Department of Biostatistics and Epidemiology, we prepare students to unravel complex health issues by integrating traditional basic knowledge of biostatistics with innovative research in the biological sciences, along with the core areas of public health and the related health science disciplines.
 We provide students with strong analytic and quantitative skills necessary for etiologic research, disease surveillance, program evaluation, and public health practice.

-At this time, the Division does not offer an undergraduate major in Biostatistics; however, several undergraduate courses are offered.
+At this time, the department does not offer an undergraduate major in Biostatistics; however, several undergraduate courses are offered.
 We encourage undergraduate students to take one or more of these courses, as they provide an idea of the range of topics in the field and can be a jumping off point for a career in Biostatistics.
 An introductory course appropriate at a Junior or Senior level is An Introduction to Biostatistics in the Health Sciences.
 Other courses that may be taken at the undergraduate level include Introductory Biostatistics and Data Management.
 Interested undergraduate students are also advised to consider the Bachelor of Science (B.S.) in Public Health Sciences degree program.